 Site Rename Addresses a Long-Overdue Customer Request

 Site owners have been able to change many properties of their sites (like logos, display names, and so on), but they haven’t been able to change site URLs.
-But now, the modern SharePoint Admin Center includes the ability to update a site name.
+But now, the modern SharePoint Admin Center includes the ability to update the address (URL) and display name for a site.
 You still can’t change the tenant’s domain name (the tenant.sharepoint.com part of the URL); only the site name part can be renamed.

 SharePoint administrators are able to rename on-premises sites with PowerShell (here’s one example).
 One workaround used is to create a new site and copy everything from the old to the new.
 This works, but it isn’t a recommended approach when sites belong to Office 365 Groups (including Teams) because the properties of the group objects include pointers to the SharePoint sites.
 For example:

 Get-UnifiedGroup -Identity "Marketing Gurus" | Format-List SharePoint*

 SharePointSiteUrl : https://tenant.sharepoint.com/sites/marketinggurus